feelancer21/feelancer/README.md

 **⚠️ Warning:** This project is still very early.
 Changes to the next version can be breaking in context of model, configuration and database scheme without providing migration scripts.

-[Documentation](docs/math.md) little outdated due to recent changes.
+The conceptual ideas are explained in the [document](docs/concept.md).

 ## Application Areas of the Tool and Disclaimer